Frances Kelsey Secondary School: Visual Arts

 The schools art program occupies one of the largest rooms in the school, hosting students in both two- and three-dimensional art programs.
 Art students can choose to do Drawing, Painting, Sculpting, and Carving.
 Art Careers is offered to senior students who wish to pursue art in their future.

-University of Vancouver Island partnership

-FKSS played host to Vancouver Island University's cookery students, who operated a publicly accessible lunch room and the Kelsey Café, a cafeteria-style service for Kelsey students serving main courses, soup, and sandwiches.
-Senior culinary arts students worked in the kitchen alongside the university students.
+Culinary Arts

-Currently Kelsey students run the Kelsey Cafe and no longer is the lunch room open to the public.
+Kelsey students run the Kelsey Cafe and serve lunch to the student body learning the skills of working in an industrial kitchen.